Ultimate Canadian Rockies Guide: Banff to Jasper Icefields | Trans-America Series 1 Ep. 3

 That's deep enough to submerge a 40-story building.

 The Stoney Nakoda name for Lake Minnewanka is "Minn-waki," meaning "Water of the Spirits."
-They believed that the lake was home to a powerful water spirit that could control the weather.
-Fishermen would make offerings to the spirit to ensure a safe journey and a good catch.
+They believed that the lake was home to a powerful water spirit that could control the weather, appearing as either a half-human, half-fish entity or a giant serpent.
+To appease the spirit and ensure a safe crossing, early fishermen and travelers would leave offerings along the rocky shores.
+When European explorers first arrived, they found remnants of these offerings - arrows and beads - scattered near the water's edge, proving that the lake's volatile, wind-whipped surface has been demanding respect for centuries.

 The Lake Minnewanka cruise operation started in 1924 with wooden boats.